zarino/zarino.co.uk/_posts/2014-08-18-virgin-train-toilets.md

 *\*sigh\**

-{% img "Sign above toilet flusher, telling you about toilet flusher" "/media/virgin-toilet-flush.jpg" %}
+{% img alt="Sign above toilet flusher, telling you about toilet flusher" src="/media/virgin-toilet-flush.jpg" srcset="/media/virgin-toilet-flush.jpg 700w, /media/virgin-toilet-flush@2x.jpg 1400w" %}

 The thing is, toilets are the sorts of things you want to operate on auto-pilot.
 We’re all trained, from a very young age, on how to use toilets.
 And with a few stylistic alterations, 99% of the toilets we see in our daily life look pretty much the same.
 The doors either lock with a sliding bar or a rotating latch.
 The toilet flushes with a lever in the top corner, or a push-button, top centre.